This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Focus on books that emphasize positive reinforcement techniques to build trust, strengthen your bond, and encourage good behavior without fear or punishment.
+- Focus on books that emphasize positive reinforcement training to build trust and effectively address behavior issues.

 Choosing Best Dog Books